vinceimbat/vinceimbat/content/lms/monthly reports.md

 It also evaluates my major life areas: life system, physical health, mental health, relationships, sustenance, and life work.

-The goal of monthly reports is to inform my goal-setting and planning for the next month and to become the main reference from which I will write [[annual reports]] and an [[annual review article]] during [[My annual review routine]].
+The goal of monthly reports is to inform my goal-setting and planning for the next month and to become the main reference from which I will write [[lms/annual reports]] and an [[annual review article]] during [[lms/my annual review routine]].

 I write it using the template: [[templates/monthly report]].
 Here are the instructions on [[How to fill up the monthly report]].